 The Trenton Music Makers Orchestra brings together young people from second grade through high school into one community orchestra.
 As part of the El Sistema movement in the United States, we use music as a platform for social change.
-Students from twelve different schools in Trenton meet 3-4 days per week after school on four school sites, including pre-orchestra for second graders, ensembles for third-fifth and sixth-eighth graders, and a string sectional for high schoolers.
-The players also study violin, viola, cello and bass in studio classes, develop their reading, improvisation and musicianship, learn bucket drumming, and choral singing, all the while building collaboration skills, peer leadership and learning the value of a shared struggle.
+Students from twelve different schools in Trenton meet 3-4 days per week after school, with a pre-orchestra program for second and third graders, orchestra for third graders through high school, and an advanced ensemble for our most dedicated players.
+Our students also work on their violin, viola, cello and bass skills in studio sectionals, develop their reading, improvisation and musicianship, learn bucket drumming, and choral singing, all the while building collaboration skills, peer leadership and learning the value of a shared struggle.
 They perform in public regularly, and join together twice per year with the member organizations of the El Sistema NJ Alliance, playing and celebrating together as an orchestra of over 250.

 Orchestra members work with professional teaching artists, and they receive their own instrument for the year, to play in the program and take home to practice.
 Our diverse teaching artist team includes master teachers, freelance musicians, recent college graduates and music teachers hired from the local school district.
 Their various strengths are a winning combination – one that serves the children’s musical and social development in an unparalleled manner.

 About El Sistema

 El Sistema is a game-changer for urban communities, providing opportunities for young people to participate in music making at a level that was previously out of reach.
 It was founded 40 years ago in Venezuela, and local programs now serve more than a million children around the world.
 Participation in El Sistema-inspired programs like the Trenton Music Makers Orchestra has been shown to reduce gang participation, improve graduation rates, and provide a sense of purpose for young people.